Goechala Trek

 Accommodation on the Trek

-Additionally, there are two small lodges in Tchoka that are run by the tourism department.
+Additionally, two small lodges in Tchoka are run by the tourism department.
 However, these are also quite basic and can become overcrowded during the peak trekking season.

-We offer twin-share tent accommodations, complete with three-inch foam mattresses for each trekker, due to the dearth of suitable lodging options on the Goechala trek route.
-To support the group, there will also be a separate dining tent, a kitchen tent, and a restroom tent.
+We offer twin-share tent accommodations, complete with three-inch foam mattresses for each trekker.
+To support the group, there will also be a separate dining tent, a kitchen tent, and a toilet tent.

 Food

-The Goechala Trek in Sikkim in the absence of tea house on the trek route offers limited food options.
+The Goechala Trek in Sikkim, in the absence of tea houses, offers limited food options.
 A camp cook and their team will provide hikers hot, local meals throughout the trekking period.

 Breakfast includes porridge, pancakes, bread with butter and jam, eggs, or the traditional Tibetan bread and puri (a type of fried flour bread).